 But as the years passed and times changed, his goals transferred to working pastimes – namely in the police and the military.

-To fulfil his job the German Shepherd was intelligent, protective, co-operative and bold.
+To fulfill his job the GSD was intelligent, protective, co-operative and bold.

 He also needed to have a high level of fitness and be structurally sound.